-Mr. Liu Hon Wai (廖漢威), aged 56, is a managing Director of Star Properties since September 2015.
+Mr. Liu Hon Wai (廖漢威), aged 57, is a managing Director of Star Properties since September 2015.
 Mr. Liu is the head of sales and marketing and is primarily responsible for the marketing and sales management of the Group.
 Mr. Liu has over 26 years of experience in the property market especially in sales and marketing of properties.
 Mr. Liu was consecutively awarded with Ten Million Supervisor in Centaline Property Agency Limited from 1995 to 1999 and Ten Million Manager in 2000.
 He was also a lion member and golden lion member of the Centaline Eagle Club from 1995 to 2000.
 Mr. Liu passed the qualifying examination for estate agents under the Estate Agents Authority of Hong Kong in April 1999.
 Mr. Liu graduated with a Bachelor of Social Work degree from The University of Hong Kong in December 1989.

-Mr. Kung King Sze Jimmy (龔敬思), aged 39, is the Managing Director of Star Properties since 2022.
+Mr. Kung King Sze Jimmy (龔敬思), aged 40, is the Managing Director of Star Properties since 2022.
 Mr. Kung is the head of property management team and is responsible for several business units, including provision of property management services, security, cleaning and contracting services.
 Mr. Kung has over 15 years of experience in property management industry.
 Mr. Kung obtained a BA(Hons) in Housing Studies with first class Honours from Leeds Beckett University, the UK in 2016, he further obtained a Master of Science in Project Management from The University of Greenwich, the UK in 2019 and a Master of Science in Construction and Real Estate from The Hong Kong Polytechnic University in 2019 and a Master of Science in Building Services Engineering from Leeds Beckett University, the UK in 2020.
-He is currently studying a BSc (Hons) Building Services Engineering from Leeds Beckett University, the UK in 2023.
-Mr. Kung holds a PMP (Tier 1) license under Property Management Services Authority, and is a member in The Hong Kong Institute of Housing, a professional member in Royal Institution of Chartered Surveyors and registered as a Chartered Facility Management Surveyor, a member in Chartered Association of Building Engineer and is registered as a Chartered Building Engineer, a member in Hong Kong Institution of Building Engineers and an applicant member of The Chartered Institute of Building.
+He is currently studying a BSc (Hons) Building Services Authority, and is a member in The Hong Kong Institute of Housing, a professional member in Royal Institution of Chartered Surveyors and registered as a Chartered Facility Management Surveyor, a member in Chartered Association of Building Engineer and is registered as a Chartered Building Engineer, a member in Hong Kong Institution of Building & Services Engineers and an applicant member of The Chartered Institute of Building.